jasongroce/docs/docs/content/tutorials/helm/index.md

 > Select 'No' when prompted to create an application.

-## 3. Understand and deploy the application
+## Step 3.
+Understand and deploy the application

 Navigate to the `./Chart` folder and browse its contents.
 This contains a Helm chart for the application that you will modify.